Turtle ship: Roofing

-There are non-contemporary sources that state that the turtle ship was covered with metal plates, which would make it the first armored ship in history.
+There are non-contemporary sources that state that the turtle ship was covered with metal plates,.
 While it is clear from the available sources that the roof of the ship was covered with iron spikes to prevent boarding, there is split opinion among historians on whether the turtle ship was ironclad.

 There are no contemporary Korean sources from Yi Sun-sin's time that refer to the turtle ship as ironclad.
-One Japanese chronicle mentions a clash in August 1592 which involved three Korean turtle ships "covered in iron."
-This could refer to the iron spikes protruding from their roofs.
+One Japanese chronicle mentions a clash in August 1592 which involved three Korean turtle ships "covered in iron," but this could refer to the iron spikes protruding from their roofs.
 Historian Stephen Turnbull, however, points out the fact that in February 1593 the Japanese government ordered the military to use an iron plate in building ships, possibly in response to the Korean attacks.

 Samuel Hawley has suggested that the idea of ironclad turtle ships has its origins in the writings of late 19th-century Westerners returning from Korea.
 The progression from simple comparison to a statement that the turtle ships anticipated the modern ironclad by centuries can be roughly charted in retrospect, starting no earlier than ca. 1880.
 Coming in touch with local tales of ancient armored ships in a period which saw the rise of Western-type ironclad warship to global prominence, these authors may have naturally conjured up the image of metal armor instead of a more traditional heavy timber shell.
 For instance, during the General Sherman incident, the Koreans initially constructed an improvised turtle ship, which was protected by metal sheeting and cowhides to destroy General Sherman but failed to penetrate its iron hull at the cost of one of their sailors.
 When the French Navy threatened Korea, the government ordered an ironclad ship be built "like the turtle ship."
 However, despite all efforts the design failed to float.
 Turnbull believes that the 19th-century experience should not rule out a "limited amount of armor plating in 1592".